Snapr/html-projects/js-native.md

 ### 13.4 Webview Closed

-If the user presses close on the webview you need to find the `redirect` form the original webview request and redirect the JS to it with `error=Linking%20Closed`.
+If the user presses close on the webview you need to find the `redirect_url` form the original webview request and redirect the HTML view to it with `error=Linking%20Closed` added to the query string.

 The original will be in the format: `snapr://redirect?redirect_url=file%3A///path/index.html%23/login/%3Fparam%3Dvalue` from this you need to extract and decode `redirect_url`